csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **4.5.3 Index Creation**

 Many queries reference only a small proportion of the records in a file.
-For exam- ple, a query like “Find all instructors in the Physics department” or “Find the _tot cred_ value of the student with _ID_ 22201” references only a fraction of the student
+For example, a query like “Find all instructors in the Physics department” or “Find the _tot cred_ value of the student with _ID_ 22201” references only a fraction of the student

 records.
 It is inefficient for the system to read every record and to check _ID_ field for the _ID_ “32556,” or the _building_ field for the value “Physics”.